johnsonjh/duma/README.md

 To get the line in your sources, where an error occurs, go as follows:

 1. Compile your program with debugging information and statically linked to DUMA.
+On some systems, including some Linux distributions, the linking order is crucial - **DUMA** must be the last library passed to the linker.
 2. Start your program from debugger e.g. with `gdb <program>`
 3. Set program environment variables like `'set environment DUMA_PROTECT_BELOW 1'`
 4. Set your program arguments with `'set args …'`